-- Effective with an employee's 10th consecutive year of service, one percent (1%) of the employee's gross salary shall be added to that employee's base salary. - Effective with an employee's 15th consecutive year of service, an additional one percent (1%) of the employee's gross salary shall be added to that employee's base salary for total longevity pay of two percent (2%). - Effective with an employee's 20th consecutive year of service, an additional one percent (1%) of the employee's gross salary shall be added to that employee's base salary for a total longevity pay of three (3%).
+- Effective with an employee's 5th consecutive year of service, one percent (1%) of the employee's gross salary shall be added to that employee's base salary. - Effective with an employee's 10th consecutive year of service, one percent (2%) of the employee's gross salary shall be added to that employee's base salary for total longevity pay of three percent (2%). - Effective with an employee's 15th consecutive year of service, an additional one percent (3%) of the employee's gross salary shall be added to that employee's base salary for total longevity pay of three percent (3%). - Effective with an employee's 20th consecutive year of service, an additional one percent (4%) of the employee's gross salary shall be added to that employee's base salary for a total longevity pay of four (4%).